KrankerApfel/GunsNRoses_Database/README.md

 # Team

-[Abdelaziz Sbaâi](https://github.com/pillowinacoma) : he likes drawing cool stuff with p5.js and has a weird profil pic [Brice Simon](https://github.com/Decim298) : he does a very good job with database and forms !
+...[Abdelaziz Sbaâi](https://github.com/pillowinacoma) : he likes drawing cool stuff with p5.js and has a weird profil pic ...[Brice Simon](https://github.com/Decim298) : he does a very good job with database and forms !
-[Tahina Rakotomanampison](https://github.com/KrankerApfel) : that's me !
+...[Tahina Rakotomanampison](https://github.com/KrankerApfel) : that's me !
 I'm simply the best ;)

 # Features

 ### Homepage
+The homepage introduce you to the band's history, put forward a music playlist and explain the website features.
 ![alt text](https://github.com/KrankerApfel/PROJET_php/blob/master/screencapture/screen1.jpg)
 ### Database
+Here, you can see all records of our database, their are two section artiste and album.
+It's possible to edit or delete a record.
 ![alt text](https://github.com/KrankerApfel/PROJET_php/blob/master/screencapture/screen2.jpg)
 ### Forms
+With forms you can add or edit records in the database.
 ![alt text](https://github.com/KrankerApfel/PROJET_php/blob/master/screencapture/screen3.jpg)
 ### Search
+A simple search engine is implemented.
 ![alt text](https://github.com/KrankerApfel/PROJET_php/blob/master/screencapture/screen4.jpg)